-We will start these after the first of the year.
+We will start these once applications are opened this Summer.
 As a new crew member, we want to get to know you better.
 What are your interests and talents, and how we can make the best match within the show?
 Once we have reviewed your application and you are vetted, we will contact you via email to schedule a telephone interview with members of our crew member management team.
 Interviews continue until we close applications close to the show.